 How Facial Authentication Works

 Unlike facial recognition which performs a 1:n match against a database of known faces, facial authentication is 1:1.
 The user is authenticating using their face as their credential to secure access to their online account.
-To authenticate, the user simply takes a selfie (which is converted into a 3D face map) that is then compared, one-to-one, with the stored biometric template.
+To authenticate, the user simply takes a selfie, from which a biometric template is created and compared, one-to-one, with the stored biometric template.
 A proper match, based on an accuracy score, completes the secure authentication process in the background.

 The facial authentication process follows these basic steps as part of an identity proofing procedure:

 Step 1: Capture a picture of a government-issued ID document